 Also, I was wondering one day: why do we always see planets that are politically unified everywhere we look in fiction?
 We puny earthlings have a whole bunch of countries, so why wouldn't they?
 Furthermore, what would happen if Earth was unified?
 All hell would break lose, that's fo sho.

 Summary: Claire is a young girl with a secret: she feeds on people's emotions.
 Literally.
-In order to keep from being caught, the girl runs away and, thus, meets Amara, a mysterious woman who shares the same secret.
+In order to keep from being caught, the girl runs away and, thus, meets Amara, a mysterious woman who shares the same secret, and things get chaotic.

 ((This is probably the lamest summary ever #2, but at least I tried.))

 About This Story: I think this one's kinda lame.
 It's like Tokyo Ghoul except without the flesh-eating.
 Then again, it was just me trying to find an analogy for my random emotional disconnection and the weird suicidal thoughts I've been having.
 As you can see...it didn't really go well.